uesen94/module2-solution/README.md

 # module2-solution
-An assignment about creating website page using just HTML
+An assignment-2 related with "html-css-javascript-for-web-developers" which is taken from Courser.
+Project about creating website page using just HTML.